bclindner/todoapp/README.md

 ./mvnw clean package spring-boot:repackage
 ```

-This will build a runnable fat JAR in `target/todo-0.0.1-SNAPSHOT.jar`.
+This will build a runnable "fat JAR" in `target/todo-0.0.1-SNAPSHOT.jar`,
+containing all dependencies.

-You can run this JAR file with the aforementioned external properties via:
+You can run this JAR file via the `java` runtime:

 ```
 java -jar todo-0.0.1-SNAPSHOT.jar